EA3CV/dxspider_info/README.md

 					SK0MMR         USER RBN    1 d  2 h  23 m
 					SK1MMR         USER RBN    1 d  2 h  23 m

+    send_pc92.pl              Utility that informs the rest of the network about the status of the node

     total.pl                  Total Nodes/Users sent to the Telegram bot

 					EA3CV-2   ➡️  Nodes: 14   Users: 35